gitter-badger/penguins-eggs/README.md

 ## Testing Eggs

-To test it, download from github:
+To test it, you need a functional installation of Linux Debian version 8 or 9, download eggs from github:
 ``` bash
  git clone https://github.com/pieroproietti/eggs
  cd eggs